 Sports loom large in our world and while there are many insidious aspects to this, the value of sports, particularly team sports, in a child’s life cannot be overstated.

 One of the good thing about sports is that many bad things will happen.
 Games will be lost.
 Injuries incurred.
 Your child might be benched, demoted, or not perform up to his/her abilities.
 Your child might hate his coach and feel that he is incapable or unfair.
 And all of this will be good.
-All of this will be the solid foundation that his later life will rest upon.
+Responding, adapting and dealing with all of this will be the solid foundation upon which his later life will rest.

 All five kids have had rough days or weeks or months.
 When they were younger we pushed them to stay with their sports over their protestations, knowing what was to come.
 The sport our children selected did not matter, neither did the level of play.
 The benefits accrued from just being on a team.
 We come down hard on the side of team sports and of making our kids stick it out, and here is why: